sinanugur/MirMachine/README.md

 MirMachine.py --help
 ```

-You have to install dependencies via conda if you prefer Github installation.
+Note: You have to install dependencies if you prefer Github installation.

 Quick start example
 -------------------